-Fine tune the position of textures mapped to your mode with the texture move tool.
-The tool is accessed from the texture tab within the material editing menu, and it is available when in Planar, Box, Cylindrical and Spherical mapping modes.
+Fine tune the position of textures mapped to your mode with the Move Texture tool.
+You can access the tool from the texture tab within the material editing menu, and it is available when you are using the Planar, Box, Cylindrical or Spherical mapping modes.

 Use this to establish exactly where you want the center of your texture image to project.
 Once in position mode, you can simply click on the surface of the model to change the where your texture is projecting.